Hawker Siddeley Nimrod: Avionics

 The Nimrod featured a crew of up to 25 personnel, although a typical crew numbered roughly 12, most of whom operated the various onboard sensor suites and specialist detection equipment.
 A significant proportion of the onboard sensor equipment was housed outside the pressure shell inside the Nimrod's distinctive pannier lower fuselage.
-Sensor systems included radar, sonar, and the magnetic anomaly detector; a 'sniffer' could detect exhaust fumes from diesel submarines as well.
-The Nimrod and its detection capabilities were an important component of Britain's military defence during the height of the Cold War.
+Sensor systems included radar, ESM radar detection and sonar.The Nimrod and its detection capabilities were an important component of Britain's military defence during the height of the Cold War.

 The Nimrod's navigational functions were computerised, and were managed from a central tactical compartment housed in the forward cabin.
 Various functions such as weapons control and information from sensors such as the large forward doppler radar were displayed and controlled at the tactical station.
 The flight systems and autopilot could be directly controlled by navigator's stations in the tactical compartment, giving the navigator nearly complete aircraft control.
 The navigational systems comprised digital, analogue, and electro-mechanical elements.
 The computers were integrated with most of the Nimrod's guidance systems such as the air data computer, astrocompass, inertial guidance and doppler radar.
 Navigation information could also be manually input by the operators.

 Upon entry into service, the Nimrod was hailed as possessing advanced electronic equipment such as onboard digital computers.
 The increased capability of these electronic systems allowed the RAF's fleet of 46 Nimrod aircraft to provide equal coverage to that of the larger fleet of retiring Avro Shackletons.
 The design philosophy of these computerised systems was that of a 'man-machine partnership'; while onboard computers performed much of the data sift and analysis processes, decisions and actions on the basis of that data remained in the operator's hands.
 To support the Nimrod's anticipated long lifespan, onboard computers were designed to be capable of integrating with various new components, systems, and sensors that could be added in future upgrades.
 After a mission, gathered information could be extracted for review purposes and for further analysis.